nicholas-tangerine/nicholas-tangerine/README.md

 ## In Progress
+ - see some seriously cool stuff here https://github.com/nicholas-tangerine/optical-flow
     - tracking wind patterns on jupiter and saturn (purely algorithmic, no ML)
 <br/>
 <br/>
 <br/>